-In the first half of the 19th century, Spence \cite{Sp1809} and Kummer \cite{K1840} independently derived the famous $9$-term functional equation of the complex trilogarithm $Li_3$: \begin{description} \item[(d-$\bC$)~Spence--Kummer equation] \end{description} which embodies a beautiful harmony of $Li_3(z)$.
-This functional equation relies on a subtle geometric balance of the path system $\{\gamma_i\}_{i=1,\ldots,9}$ on $\mathbb{P}^1(\bC) \backslash \{0,1,\infty\}$ from the standard tangential base point $\overrightarrow{01}$ to the nine variables of $Li_3$ in the left-hand side.
-However, neither Spence nor Kummer mentioned the proper domain of $(x,y)$ together with the accurate definition of the path system.
+In the first half of the 19th century, Spence \cite{Sp1809} and Kummer \cite{K1840} independently derived the famous $9$-term functional equation of the complex trilogarithm $Li_3$: \begin{description} \item[(d-$\bC$)~Spence--Kummer equation] \end{description} which embodies a beautiful harmony among $Li_3$ terms.
+This functional equation relies on a subtle geometric balance of the path system $\{\gamma_i\}_{i=1,\ldots,9}$ on $\mathbb{P}^1(\bC) \backslash \{0,1,\infty\}$ from the standard tangential base point $\overrightarrow{01}$ to the nine variables of $Li_3$ on the left-hand side.
+However, neither Spence nor Kummer specified the proper domain of $(x,y)$, nor did they provide a precise definition of the path system.
 The purpose of this paper is to address these points by investigating the underlying geometry of the functional equation, which enables us to derive not only the complex case but also its $\ell$-adic Galois analogue.
 Our derivation is based on a delicate $\pi_1$-theoretic analysis, building upon the framework established in Nakamura--Wojtkowiak \cite{NW12}.